newtpuandre/imt3673-lab_1-andregg/README.md

 # imt3673-lab_1-andregg

 ## Notes:
 * The app is created using the Android API 28 ( Android Pie ), this is a bad assumption from my side...
+(I can show the app in person on my phone if needed)
 * The balance is stored and passed arround as an int within the app.
 * Inorder to get the correct balance: Whole euros = int / 100 and cents = int % 100;.
 A couple checks need to be done in order to be confident that the cents are displayed correctly. cents < 10.
 See code (Transfer activity : calculateRequest();)